 Preservation not Replacement

-Butler says clients are concerned about accessibility to retail businesses and offices, and FDR really appeals to them.
 “Once we get done with FDR we can open those parking lots up to traffic and they can drive right on the prepared base,” Butler says.
+He says clients are also concerned about accessibility to retail businesses and offices, so FDR really appeals to clients with those types of concerns.
 “Clients are very aware of time and that’s a real big thing that helps us.
-They like that we can get in there and knock it out in less time [than remove and replace reconstruction].”
+We can get in and get out.
+They like that we can get in there and knock it out in less time [than remove & replace reconstruction].”

 And, Barry adds, there’s no big hole that requires barricading to prevent people from falling or driving into it.